If you’ve ever noticed your cat trembling, you probably wondered, why is my cat shaking?

 Hypoglycemia occurs when your cat’s blood sugar levels drop, for example, after an extended period of fasting.
 It can be life-threatening for kittens and adult cats, leading to seizures and coma.

-The usual signs are trembling, disorientation, rapid breathing, lethargy, increased appetite, and coordination problems, like in this video.
+The usual signs are trembling, disorientation, rapid breathing, lethargy, increased appetite, and coordination problems.

 Low glucose levels can also point to an underlying medical condition, such as diabetes or other problems with the secretion of insulin.